SouthernMethodistUniversity/hpc_docs/_sources/applications/vscode.md

 In this case, this tells us the job has been running for 19 seconds on node `c031`.
-If you would like the system to email you when the job starts, you can include the following at the top of the job script before you submit (email will only be sent to SMU email addresses.)
+If you would like the system to email you when the job starts, you can include the following at the top of the job script with the other `#SBATCH` lines before you submit (email will only be sent to SMU email addresses.)

 ```bash
 #SBATCH --mail-type=BEGIN